ionic-team/ionic-docs/docs/reference/browser-support.md

 To figure out what version of the webview a device is running, log `window.navigator.userAgent` to the console when inspecting the application using Chrome Dev Tools.

+### A Note on Angular 13 Support

+Angular's support policy for iOS is the two most recent major versions.
+At the time of release that is iOS 14 and 15.
+To support iOS 13, change the project target specified in the tsconfig.json from the default value of `es2015` to `es5`.
+Without this change an error of `Unexpected token '.' in promiseReactionJob` will occur on app startup in iOS 13.

 ## Desktop Browsers

 Because Ionic is based on web technologies, it works just as well on desktop browsers as it does on mobile devices.
 For more information on desktop layouts, see [Cross Platform](../core-concepts/cross-platform.md#desktop).